fommil/fpmortals/manuscript/under-review.md

 automatically get `map` and `flatMap` and can use your `T` in a `for` comprehension. `cats.Monad` implements `cats.FlatMap`, so anything that is monoidic (i.e. has an implicit `Monad[T]`) can be used in a `for`.
-Please do not make the equivalence between `for` and `Monad`, just because something can be used in a `for` comprehension does not mean it is monoidic (e.g. `Future` is not monoidic).
+But just because something can be used in a `for` comprehension does not mean it is monoidic (e.g. `Future` is not monoidic).
 We'll learn the difference when we discuss *laws*.

 `withFilter` and `foreach` are not concepts that are useful in functional programming, so we won't discuss them any further.

-A> It surprises developers that inline `Future` calculations in a `for` A> comprehension do not run in parallel:
+A> It often surprises developers when inline `Future` calculations in a A> `for` comprehension do not run in parallel:
 A>
 A> {lang="text"}
 A> ~~~~~~~~